skramm/homog2d/docs/homog2d_manual.md

 auto pt_T = getTmPoint( vec );                  // Top-most
 auto pt_B = getBmPoint( vec );                  // Bottom-most
 ```

+All these function actually return a pair of values, the `first` element being the point itself, and the `second` holds the distance from beggining of container (index).

 Or use the generic function with a `CardDir` value
 (see [here for that enum definition](#enum_carddir)).